Jim McCairns: Special Duties pilot for SOE

 On the night of 25–26 November 1942 he flew his first solo mission delivering two agents into France and returned with two passengers, one of them Colonel de Linares, military assistant to General Henri Giraud.

 Over the next thirteen months he flew 33 more covert missions for SOE of which 25 were successful, a greater success rate than any other pilot.
 Nineteen of his missions were highly risky "double Lysander" missions which involved both aircraft landing in the selected field and taking off again before being caught.

 On 13 April 1943 the London Gazette announced the award of a Distinguished Flying Cross to McCairns.
 The secret nature of his operations meant the wording in his citation was curtailed:

 The majority of McCairns missions were successful.
 Perhaps his most dangerous mission was on the night of 14/15 April 1943 when an operator choose a field near Amboise that did not have a clear flare path.
 As he came in for his landing approach he struck a twelve-foot-tall poplar tree.
 McCairns asked the operator what the damage was and he was told none, only the radio aerial had been torn away.
 Without climbing down to inspect the damage for himself, McCairns took aboard his passengers and took off.
 He soon realised he had a more serious problem.
 The stick was shaking in his hand and his oil temperature was rising.
 Eventually the engine froze up.
 He began gliding down and decided they would all have to bail out.
 However, checking in with his passengers he was informed he was carrying four.
 Only having two parachutes in the back, he realized he would have to try a forced landing on the unknown ground below.
 With 3,000 feet to go he discovered the reason for the engine failure.
-The carburetor air heater had been knocked out of position and the carburetor had iced up.
+The carburettor air heater had been knocked out of position and the carburettor had iced up.
 Once he corrected this he was able to restart the engine, and they resumed their rough flight back to RAF Tangmere.
 After landing it was discovered the spinner was stove in, and the tailplane had been nearly torn loose, held in place by the single remaining screw of a single bracket.